Efficacy of Daromun Neoadjuvant Intratumoral Treatment in Clinical Stage IIIB/C/D Melanoma Patients

 17. Anti-tumor therapy (except small surgery) within 4 weeks before enrollment.

-20. Patient requiring or taking corticosteroids or other immunosuppressant drugs on along-term basis.
-Limited use of corticosteroids to treat or prevent acutehypersensitivity reactions is not considered an exclusion criterion.
+20. Patient requiring or taking corticosteroids or other immunosuppressant drugs on a long-term basis will be evaluated case by case with the Sponsor for inclusion/exclusion in the study.
+Limited use of corticosteroids to treat or prevent acute hypersensitivity reactions is not considered an exclusion criteria.

 22. Previous enrolment and randomization in the same study.